open-simh/.github/docs/simdocs/pdp18b_doc.md

 The 18b PDP simulators implement several unique stop conditions:

   - An unimplemented instruction is decoded, and register STOP\_INST is set

   - More than XCT\_MAX nested executes are detected during instruction execution

   - An FP15 instruction is decoded, the FP15 is disabled, and register STOP\_FPP is set

   - A simulated DECtape runs off the end of its reel, and register STOP\_OFFR is set

 The LOAD command supports three different file formats:

   - PDP-7/9/15 hardware read-in RIM format files (data only loaded into sequential addresses)

--   PDP-4/7 \"second stage\" RIM format files (alternating DAC address instructions and data)
+  - PDP-4/7 "second stage" RIM format files (alternating DAC address instructions and data)

   - PDP-9/15 binary loader format files

 The load file format can be specified by switches:

--   --R: hardware read-in RIM format
+  - –R: hardware read-in RIM format

--   --S: second stage RIM format
+  - –S: second stage RIM format

--   --B: binary loader format
+  - –B: binary loader format

 If no switch is specified, the load file format is determined from the file extension.
 Files ending in .RIM are assumed to be RIM format